hackerDelta/B.O.S.S/README.md

 - [Expo CLI](https://docs.expo.io) - The framework and platform that helps you develop, build, and deploy iOS, Android, and web applications by using the same JavaScript/TypeScript codebase.
 - [Node.js](https://nodejs.org/en/) - The JavaScript runtime environment used to execute code.
 - [yarn](https://classic.yarnpkg.com/en/) or ([npm](https://www.npmjs.com) - The package manager used to manage package dependencies.
+- [Express](https://expressjs.com) - The JavaScript library used to handle HTTP requests.
+- [Sequelize](https://sequelize.org) - A promise-based Node.js Object-relational mapping used with Postgres.
+- [Axios](https://github.com/axios/axios) - The JavaScript library used to make HTTP requests.
+- [ESlint](https://eslint.org) - The tool used to maintain code quality.
+- [Prettier](https://prettier.io) - The tool used to format code.
+- [React Navigation](https://reactnavigation.org) - The JavaScript library used for routing and navigation in React Native Applications.
+- [React Native Paper](https://callstack.github.io/react-native-paper/) - The JavaScript library used to customize screens with production-ready components.

 ## Contributing